JoelCDL/gulp_template/README.md

 * To deploy a build to a web server, run `$ gulp deploy`

+## Scaffolding

+The **app** directory is where development takes place, where files are created and modified.
+When a build is run, it creates a **dist** directory of finished files, ready for distribution to production environments.
+The **dist** directory is ignored by Git, since we don't need to check our builds into source control.
+Each time a build is created, it will overwrite all previous contents within **dist**.
+The **app** and **dist** directory names can be changed by updating the path references in `gulpfile.js`.

+The following files and directories configure the Gulp Toolkit.
+The **node_modules** directory is ignored by Git.

+* gulpfile.js
+* node_modules
+* package.json
+* scss-lint-config.yml

 ## Notes

-This tookit assumes you are scaffolding your project with an `/app` directory where you develop your files and a `/dist` directory for the finished files that will be distributed for production.
-This can be changed by updating the path references in `gulpfile.js`.

 For details about using and configuring each Gulp plugin, find them listed within `gulpfile.js`, then search them from the [gulp.js plugin page](http://gulpjs.com/plugins/) and read their documentation.